-The Coasters began on September 28th, 1955 in Los Angeles, California after four of six members from another singing group, The Robins, broke off to start this new group.
-Bobby Nunn and Carl Gardner, leading vocalists of The Robins, were convinced by the up-and-coming composing/ managing team of Jerry Leiber and Mike Stoller to let them represent The Robins.
+The Coasters began on September 28, 1955, in Los Angeles, California after four of six members from another singing group, The Robins, broke off to start this new group.
+Bobby Nunn and Carl Gardner, leading vocalists of The Robins, were convinced by the up-and-coming composing/managing team of Jerry Leiber and Mike Stoller to let them represent The Robins.
 Their tiny label, Spark L.A., which had represented The Robins, produced their biggest hit, “Smokey Joe’s Café” in 1955, which caught the attention of Atlantic Records.

 Atlantic offered a contract to produce The Robins.
 Only two of the Robins, however, Gardner and Nunn, were willing to move to the new label.
 The duo then moved to New York in late 1957 and added Cornell Gunter and Will “Dub” Jones to their group to form a quartet.

-In 1958 The Coasters crossed over to the pop industry after producing “Searchin’,” a U.S. top-ten hit which also topped the R&B chart for 13 weeks becoming arguably the biggest song of 1957.
-Their next hit, “Yakety Yak,” featuring King Curtis on the tenor saxophone, included the famous lineup of Gardner, Guy, Jones, and Gunter was released in 1958.
+In 1958, The Coasters crossed over to the pop industry after producing “Searchin’,” a U.S. top-ten hit, which also topped the R&B chart for thirteen weeks and became, arguably, the biggest song of 1957.
+Their next hit, “Yakety Yak,” featuring King Curtis on the tenor saxophone, included the famous lineup of Gardner, Guy, Jones, and Gunter and was released in 1958.
 It became the act’s only national number-one single, topping the R&B chart.

 Although many groups did and continue to use the name The Coasters, only Carl Gardner holds the legal rights to it.
 He frequently made efforts to stop bogus bands who had no connection to the original Coasters from using their name.